 In the news

 Shuffle Speller creators Fernando Quivira and Matt Higger won the 2017 RERC on AAC Student Research and Design Competition for their work.

 Although eye tracking with traditional communication software is often used by people with severe speech and physical impairments, it does not work for everyone.
-We will recruit individuals with severe speech and physical impairments who have difficulty using traditional eye-gaze communication software due to impairments in vision, eye movement, or other function.
-These participants will try Shuffle Speller with both eye-tracking and brain-computer interface.
-We will track typing performance and user experience feedback.
+We recruited individuals with severe speech and physical impairments who have difficulty using traditional eye-gaze communication software due to impairments in vision, eye movement, or other function.
+These participants used Shuffle Speller with both eye-tracking and brain-computer interface.
+We tracked typing performance and user experience feedback.

 To learn more about our current brain-computer interface experiments, please contact: